bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/06_Persistent_Storage/01_Storage_integration/03_Running_with_storage.rst

 --classpath
     ``--classpath=${path_to_storage_interface.jar}`` As with the ``runcompss``
     command, the JAR with the storage API must be specified.
-It is usally available in a environment variable (check the persistent storage framework).
+It is usually available in a environment variable (check the persistent storage framework).

 --pythonpath
     If you are running a Python application, also add the ``--pythonpath=${path_to_the_storage_api}/python`` flag.
-    It is usally available in a environment variable (check the persistent storage framework).
+    It is usually available in a environment variable (check the persistent storage framework).

 --storage-home
     ``--storage-home=${path_to_the_storage_api}`` This must point to
     the root of the storage folder.
 This folder must contain a ``scripts`` folder where the scripts to start and stop the persistent framework are.
-    It is usally available in a environment variable (check the persistent storage framework).
+    It is usually available in a environment variable (check the persistent storage framework).

 --storage-props